 Book an incredible Africa hunting safari here.

-Book an outstanding New Zealand hunt here.
+Book an outstanding Cape Buffalo hunting safari here.

 The Lyman 50th Edition (p323-324) and Hornady 10th Edition (p710-712) reloading manuals as well as Africa’s Most Dangerous by Kevin Robertson (2nd Edition, p 100-105) and Why the .375 H&H Magnum Is the King of Cartridges by Phil Massaro in Gun Digest were used as references for this article.